johncf/editor-design/README.md

 ### Scroll Bars

-The baseline scrolling may be behave as described below:
+For starters, below is a simple scrollbar algorithm:

-- Vertical scroll-bars need only reflect the number of lines, even if text-wrapping is enabled.
+- Vertical scroll-bars need to only reflect the number of lines, even if text-wrapping is enabled.
-- Mouse-wheel scrolling, cursor movements, or scroll-bar arrow-keys may be used for finer control.
+- Mouse-wheel or keyboard cursor movements may be used for finer control.

-- Scroll-bar thumb may be disabled when handling huge files with just a single line (or too few lines).
+TODO describe the new design (below is an outdated design)

 For smooth scrolling, the scroll-height value must be based on the actual number of rows needed to render the whole lines which is hard to calculate when